 I’ve just finished 29 Days to Great Sex, leading to the release of my new book, The Good Girl’s Guide to Great Sex.
 And I was talking in that series a lot about how women can come to see sex in a new way, understanding the real joy and intimacy that it can bring, so that we can desire it more often.

 When I was conducting the research for The Good Girl’s Guide to Great Sex, I asked women how often they made love, and who had the higher sex drive: she or her husband (along with other questions).
 Then I asked a bunch of guys the same thing.
 And while in the majority of cases the husband has the higher sex drive, in about 20-25% of marriages the woman does.
-So what do you do if you’re a woman, and you’re married to a guy who doesn’t really seem that interested in sex?
+So what do you do if you’re a woman, and you’re married to a guy who doesn’t want sex–or at least doesn’t seem that interested in it very often.
+You wonder “why doesn’t my husband want me?”
+What’s wrong with me?

 First, I believe that God created both men and women with sex drives.
 We both should yearn to make love.
 However, in general, men’s sex drives are more physically urgent.
 If their bodies doesn’t get sexual release, their bodies will actually do it for them during the night periodically.
 And men are much more visually stimulated than women are.
 They are supposed to be aroused fairly easily, because it gives them an impetus to really pursue women.